 On top of being the all-time leader in three-pointers made, Steph is a two-time MVP, three-time NBA Champion, eight-time all-star, and has made the All-NBA First Team four times.

 Before he entered the league, no one was taking three-point shots at the value Steph is, or from the range he took them.
-Defensive strategy is completely different now than it was 15 years ago, and that’s because of Steph Curry.
+Defensive strategy is entirely different now than it was 15 years ago, and that’s because of Steph Curry.

 Without Steph Curry, we would not have stars like Damian Lillard, Trae Young, or Luka Doncic doing the things they do.

-Steph Curry rookie cards are a great buy for investment purposes (especially long term).
+Steph Curry rookie cards are a great buy for investment purposes (especially long-term).